ThinkPad T series: History of IBM-branded models

-In December 2004 Lenovo announced the acquisition of the IBM PC division including the ThinkPad brand (at the time, 40% of the PC division was working in China.)
-ThinkPads were being made by Lenovo's arch-rival Great Wall Technology.
+In December 2004 Lenovo announced the acquisition of the IBM PC division including the ThinkPad brand (at the time, 40% of the PC division was working in China) ThinkPads were being made by Lenovo's arch-rival Great Wall Technology.

 Lenovo released the ThinkPad T60 and T60p laptops in February 2006.
 While designed and manufactured by Lenovo, the T60 and the T60p still featured the IBM logo on the machines.
 In May 2007, the T61 and T61p laptops slowly phased out IBM logos in favor of the ThinkPad logo.
-It also was the first T Series notebook to adopt widescreen resolution as a mainstream option; the traditional 4:3 aspect ratio screens was also offered as an alternative at the time but mass industry adoption of the widescreen standard meant that it was the last ThinkPad of its kind to use the 4:3 standard.
+It also was the first T series model to adopt widescreen resolution as a mainstream option; the traditional 4:3 aspect ratio screens was also offered as an alternative at the time but mass industry adoption of the widescreen standard meant that it was the last ThinkPad of its kind to use the 4:3 standard.

+History of Lenovo-branded models

-The naming convention for the T Series was changed by Lenovo following the release of the ThinkPad T400 and T500 in July 2008.
-The Txxp models (like the T61p) were replaced by Lenovo's ThinkPad W Series laptops.
+The naming convention for the T series was changed by Lenovo following the release of the ThinkPad T400, T400s, and T500 in July 2008.
+The Txxp models (like the T61p) were replaced by the W series.
 Designed as mobile workstations, the W series grew to become Lenovo's line of performance-oriented laptops.
 The T series remains Lenovo's premier line of laptops, aimed at corporate and enterprise users and is praised by users for its outstanding Linux compatibility.
 The T-p lineup later returned as an irregular T##0p line with only T440p, T460p, T470p and T540p models.
+They were replaced by the P series.

-The Lenovo ThinkPad 25th anniversary edition was released on Oct.
-5, 2017.
-It was based on the ThinkPad T470, but brought back the classic 7-row keyboard.
+The ThinkPad 25th anniversary edition was released on October 5, 2017.
+It was based on the T470, but brought back the classic 7-row keyboard.
 In 2018, Lenovo introduced the ThinkPad A485, which officially is not part of the T Series, but it shares the same housing as the T480.
-It offers a 2nd generation AMD Ryzen Pro processor and lacks Thunderbolt 3 support, but has USB-C support.
+It offers an AMD Ryzen PRO 2000 processor and lacks Thunderbolt 3 support but has USB-C support.
 The A475 had been similarly released in 2017 as a variation of the T470, but with AMD Carrizo or Bristol Ridge processors.
-In 2019 Lenovo officially introduced AMD CPUs in the T Series, and differentiated it with the digit 5 at the end of the model number (i.e. T495).
+In 2019 Lenovo officially introduced AMD CPUs in the T series, and differentiated it with the digit 5 at the end of the model number (i.e. T495).

-From 2020 onwards, the naming scheme was changed again, with the letter "T" followed by the screen size in inches, then the Generation number and the screen size and CPU manufacturer in brackets (e.g. T14s Gen 2 (14" Intel), T16 Gen 1 (16" AMD)), similar to the scheme used by the X1 series.
+From 2020 onwards, the naming scheme was changed again, with the letter "T" followed by the screen size in inches, then the generation number and the screen size and CPU manufacturer in brackets (e.g. T14s Gen 2 (14" Intel), T16 Gen 1 (16" AMD)), similar to the scheme used by the X1 series.